warner/lothar-blog/drafts/SPAKE2-Interoperability/SPAKE2-Interoperability.md

 state that's passed to the second half).
 The inner function should never be exposed to applications: it should be private to the library's own unit tests.

+As an added benefit, the inner function is fully deterministic and purely-functional.

 ### Testing Server